jantman/puppet-archlinux-workstation/README.markdown

   Default: '/bin/bash'
 * __groups__ - (array) list of supplementary groups that
   this user should be a member of.
 Default: undef.

+### archlinux_workstation::yaourt

+Add the [archlinuxfr](http://archlinux.fr/yaourt-en) repo to pacman via an inisetting, install [yaourt](https://wiki.archlinux.org/index.php/Yaourt) so we can get packages from AUR.
+Also enable the [multilib](https://wiki.archlinux.org/index.php/Multilib) repository (also via inisetting).

 ##Limitations